-- 6. To add focus sites, hover the mouse over the desired grid cell, right-click, and select Add to Focus Site List. - Bring the tissue into focus and click OK. - 7.
-Once the focus map is satisfactory, right-click and select Start Virtual Tissue Scan with Pre-Focus.
-The acquisition process begins.
+6. To add focus sites, hover the mouse over the desired grid cell, right-click, and select Add to focus site list.

+Bring the tissue into focus and click OK.

+7. Once the focus map is satisfactory, right-click and select Start scanning slide with pre-focus.
+The scanning process begins.

-STEP 7: ACQUIRING & COMPILING THE IMAGE
+STEP 7: SCANNING & COMPILING THE IMAGE